craigprotzel/making-education/Schedule/README.md

 * Peer critique of prototypes
 * Brainstorm ideas for next step
 * Post Class
-	* Review Karkhana lesson plans
+	* REVIEW Karkhana lesson plans

 #### 150 min class: Hasin Visit + Group Work
 * Discuss Karkhana lesson plans and how they may influence your prototype idea